EXPLAINER-Why did the Baltimore bridge collapse and what do we know about the ship?

 By Lisa Shumaker

-March 26 (Reuters) - Baltimore's Francis Scott Key Bridge collapsed early on Tuesday after a container ship smashed into a pylon, sending eight people into frigid water below.
+March 26 (Reuters) - Baltimore's Francis Scott Key Bridge collapsed early on Tuesday after a container ship smashed into a pylon, with the six people missing presumed dead after falling into the frigid water below.
+Authorities stopped people from using the bridge after the ship sent out a mayday call, which Maryland's governor said saved lives.

-WHAT HAPPENED IN BALTIMORE?
-At 1:27 a.m.
-ET (0527 GMT), a container ship named the Dali was sailing down the Patapsco River when it struck a pylon of the bridge, crumpling almost the entire structure into the water.
-The vessel's crew notified authorities of a power issue before the crash, Maryland Governor Wes Moore said.
-The bridge was up to code and there were no known structural issues, he said.
+It may be some time before one of the busiest ports on the U.S. Eastern Seaboard can reopen.

 There was no indication of terrorism, police said.